 A stock cooperative is the earliest form of common interest development and is found predominantly on the East Coast of the United States.
 Even so, there is an estimated 30,000 stock cooperative housing units in California.
 (National Association of Housing Cooperatives.)

 Distinctive Features.
-Unlike condominium developments where units are individually owned, a stock cooperatives apartments are owned by a corporation.
-Instead of buying a unit, buyers into a co-op buy shares of stock that give them the right to occupy a particular apartment once they sign an Occupancy Agreement or Proprietary Lease.
+Unlike condominium developments where units are individually owned, a stock cooperative's apartments are owned by a corporation.
+Instead of buying a unit, buyers purchase shares of stock that give them the right to occupy a particular apartment once they sign an Occupancy Agreement or Proprietary Lease.
 Because the arrangement is more akin to a landlord-tenant situation, the corporation's board of directors can screen buyers to determine if they are financially stable enough to buy into the development.
-Condominium and PUD developments have no such authority.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.